directus/directus/docs/guides/headless-cms/build-static-website/nuxt-3.md

 - a text input field called `title`
 - a WYSIWYG input field called `content`
 - an image relational field called `image`
-- a datetime selection field called `published` - set the type to 'date'
+- a datetime selection field called `publish_date` - set the type to 'date'
 - a many-to-one relational field called `author` with the related collection set to `authors`

 In Roles & Permissions, give the Public role read access to the `authors`, `posts`, and `directus_files` collections.